Other Writings

 Journal of Religious Ethics

-“Feminist Theology as Invitation and Dialogue” (with Rebecca Todd Peters)
+“Feminist Theology as Conversation and Invitation” (with Rebecca Todd Peters)

 Encountering the Sacred: Feminist Reflections on Women’s Lives, eds.
-Rebecca Todd Peters and Grace Y. Kao (T&T Clark, 2018)
+Rebecca Todd Peters and Grace Y. Kao, 1-13 (T&T Clark, 2018)

 This is the introductory chapter to our co-edited anthology where we clarify what we mean by feminism, recount the origin of feminist theologies, and renew our commitments to social change.
 We finally offer an account of feminism as an invitation and then preview the work of our contributors.